A man in a suit is praying.

 At first glance, it might seem that men reap only rewards from religious patriarchal systems.

-After all, these structures often place men in positions of authority and leadership.
 However, this power often comes at a significant cost to their emotional and relational well-being.

 “Being a church-going man sucked because even though on one hand they tell you you’re a leader, have authority, etc. on the other you’re told that you’re a broken sinner, can’t do anything without God, and that all of your natural desires are a sin.”

-This perspective reveals a paradox: men are told they’re leaders, yet simultaneously broken and powerless.
+While men are told they’re leaders, they’re simultaneously conditioned to believe they’re broken and powerless without god.

 They’re expected to hold authority in the realm of morality, yet are told their natural desires are sinful.